 Regarding our example of genre classification, recent research has shown that the accuracy of a CNN architecture (82%) can surpass human accuracy (70%), which is quite impressive.
 Depending on the specific task, accuracy can be even higher.

-But you need to keep in mind: the more subjective the analysis scope is (like genre or mood detection), the lower will be the accuracy.
+But you need to keep in mind: the more subjective the audio analysis scope is (like genre or mood detection), the lower the accuracy will be.

-Artificial intelligence and especially neural network architectures can be a great tool to analyze music in any form.
-Since there are tens of thousands of new songs released every month and thus music libraries are growing bigger and bigger, neural networks can be used for automatically labeling songs in your personal music library and finding similar sounding songs.
+Artificial intelligence, deep learning, and especially neural network architectures can be a great tool to analyze music in any form.
+Since there are tens of thousands of new songs released every month and music libraries are growing bigger and bigger, music neural networks can be used for automatically labeling songs in your personal music library and finding similar sounding songs.
+You can see how the library integration is done in detail in the case study on the BPM Supreme music library and this engaging interview video with MySphera.

-Cyanite is designed for these tasks, and you learn more about how to try it out yourself in the next point.
+Cyanite is designed for these tasks, and you can try it for free by clicking the link below.

-I want to try out Cyanite’s AI platform – how can I get started?
+I want to integrate AI in my service as well – how can I get started?

-If you want to get a first grip on how Cyanite works, you can register for our free web app to analyze music and try out similarity searches without any coding needed.
+If you want to get the first grip on Cyanite’s technology, you can also register for our free web app to analyze music and try similarity searches without any coding needed.